Skip to Main Content

 • Be classified as degree-seeking at UNF in a graduate or professional program leading to a graduate or professional degree or certificate.

-• Enroll for at least half-time (six credit hours) at UNF in UNF classes at the time of disbursement.
+• Enroll for at least half-time (six degree-applicable credit hours) at UNF in UNF classes at the time of disbursement.

 • Maintain UNF’s Satisfactory Academic Progress (SAP).